jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 Hardware accelerated HDR/DV to SDR tone-mapping is supported on **all AMD GPUs that have HEVC 10-bit decoding**.

-There are two methods can be used on Windows and/or Linux, here's the pros and cons of them:
+There are two different methods that can be used on Windows and/or Linux.
+Pros and cons are listed below:

 1. **OpenCL**

    - Pros - Supports Dolby Vision P5, detailed fine-tuning options, widely supported hardware.

-   - Cons - The Pro or ROCm OpenCL runtime need to be manually installed on Linux.
+   - Cons - The Pro or ROCm OpenCL runtime needs to be manually installed on Linux.
 No zero-copy support on Linux.

 2. **Vulkan**